 - tempest (n.)

-- "violent storm," late 13c., from Old French tempeste "storm; commotion, battle; epidemic, plague" (11c.), from Vulgar Latin *tempesta, from Latin tempestas "a storm; weather, season, time, point in time, season, period," also "commotion, disturbance," related to tempus "time, season" (see temporal).
+- "violent storm," late 13c., from Old French tempeste "storm; commotion, battle; epidemic, plague" (11c.), from Vulgar Latin *tempesta, from Latin tempestas "a storm, commotion; weather, season; occasion, time," related to tempus "time, season" (see temporal).

-Sense evolution is from "period of time" to "period of weather," to "bad weather" to "storm."
+Latin sense evolution is from "period of time" to "period of weather," to "bad weather" to "storm."
 Words for "weather" originally were words for "time" in languages from Russia to Brittany.
 Figurative sense of "violent commotion" in English is recorded from early 14c.
-Tempest in a teapot attested from 1818; the image in other forms is older, e.g. storm in a creambowl (1670s).
+Tempest in a teapot attested from 1818; the image in other forms is older, such as storm in a creambowl (1670s).